act-rules/act-rules.github.io/_rules/device-motion-disabled-c249d5.md

 id: c249d5
 name: Device motion can be disabled
 rule_type: atomic
 description: |
   This rule checks that functionality that can be operated by device motion, responding to the motion can be disabled to prevent accidental actuation.
 accessibility_requirements:
   wcag21:2.5.4: # Motion Actuation (A)
     forConformance: true
     failed: not satisfied
     passed: further testing needed
     inapplicable: further testing needed
 input_aspects:
   - DOM Tree
   - CSS Styling
   - Accessibility tree
+acknowledgements:
   authors:
     - João Vicente
     - Carlos Duarte
 ---

 ## Applicability